 USPS First Class Package International Service is still in the mix for those small, lightweight packages traveling the world.
 If your packages are heavier than four pounds or you want the package to arrive faster, you can ship with USPS Priority Mail International, with a typical transit time of 6-8 days.

-FedEx International Economy is a day-definite, door-to-door economy service for packages up to 150 pounds.
-Transit time is typically 5 business days, backed up by the FedEx money-back guarantee.
+FedEx International Connect Plus can deliver to over 190 countries, serving 95% of the local GDP.
+Transit time is typically 2-5 business days, and customers can make specific requests such as where around their property to drop off the package.
 You can also ship with UPS Worldwide Expedited, which is a fast, guaranteed service for less-urgent international items.
 DHL Express Worldwide is still an option for delivery to other countries, as well.

 Which is the Best Delivery Option for International Packages That Will Arrive in 3-5 Days—UPS vs. FedEx vs. DHL vs. USPS?